Chart Color Schemes

 Acacia Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of Acacia Gardens is around 3,714 people.
-This reflects an increase from the 2021 Census figure of 3,668 people, representing a rise of 46 individuals (1.3%).
-AreaSearch validated this estimate following examination of the latest ERP data release by the ABS in June 2024 and additional 17 new addresses since the Census date.
-The population density ratio is 3,714 persons per square kilometer, placing Acacia Gardens in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of November 2025, Acacia Gardens statistical area's (Lv2) population is estimated at around 3,744.
+This reflects an increase of 76 people since the 2021 Census, which reported a population of 3,668.
+The change is inferred from AreaSearch's estimate of 3,714 residents following examination of ABS's latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
+This results in a population density ratio of 3,744 persons per square kilometer, placing Acacia Gardens (SA2) in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration primarily drove recent population growth, contributing approximately 56.99999999999999% of overall gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, the suburb's population is projected to decline by 104 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 85 and over age group, which is projected to increase by 141 people.
+Future population trends indicate an overall decline, with Acacia Gardens (SA2)'s population expected to contract by 104 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 85 and over age group projected to increase by 141 people.

 Frequently Asked Questions - Population